Sohaib404/SoundStrips/README.md

 ## Troubleshooting

+ Some laptop manufacturers, Surfaces for example, have made the Stereo Mix audio device inaccessible.
+To work around this and use audio outputted from applications, install [voicemeeter](https://www.vb-audio.com/Voicemeeter/).
+After installing and restarting your computer, start up Voicemeeter and select WDM: Speakers as HARDWARE OUT.
+Voicemeeter should now come up in the audio device selection menu in Soundstrips.
+Tested on Surface Go.

  The application "SoundStrips-Server" must always have the "images" folder, LICENSE.txt, and README.md in the same directory for the application to start.

  Although this project calls for addressable LED light strips, it is possible to get this working for any light or component that can be interfaced using an Arduino by altering the code in the arduino file.